*** Japanese history the Samurai

 Japanese history

 Figure 1.--Here we see Japanese boys dressed up in elavorate Sanurai costimes.
 The photograph was taken in Tokyo (March 6, 1932).
 We do not know what the banner says.
-We have no addirional information avout the group, but given the elaborate costumes, their parents must take the samutai legends very serioily.
+We have no addirional information avout the group, but given the elaborate costumes, including play swords.
+Their parents must take the samutai legends very serioily.
 Notice the Japanese soldiers in the background.
 ThevJapanese Imperial Arny by 1932 was well on its way to controlling he Government and was exrtinhg increasing influence in the schools.

 CIH